tob-asco/seeds/tags.md

    - :cool: annoying but big part of life
    - :abacus: vacuum, kitchen, dust, garbage
    - :abacus: bad smell
+6. `toiletty`
+   - :cool: we use them everyday
+   - :cool: actually they can look shiny and pretty
+   - :cool: sensitive topic
+   - :abacus: many ideas might not have been talked about, bc. it's an embarrassing topic
+   - :abacus: gender/toilet situation asks for solutions

 ## `ENV - Environment`
+Generally for this category:
+- :cool: FFF, we all want to reduce our impact on climate change
 1. `CO2 reduction`
-   - :cool: FFF
    - :abacus: less pollution
    - :abacus: atmospheric cleaning
    - :abacus: law
 2. forrest protection
 3. `climate change`
-   - :cool: FFF, IPCC
    - :abacus: impacts, adaption, vulnerability, mitigation
    - :abacus: reasons
 4. saving water
 5. `extreme weather`
-   - :cool: people are heavily affected
+   - :cool: people are (or already were) heavily affected
    - :abacus: impacts, adaption vulnerability, mitigation
 6. `save the bees`
    - :cool: Einstein's warning